timOTdev/0034_web_developer_bootcamp/notes.md

 - REQUIRE ADDITIONAL PACKAGES
 - we added user schema
 - need to use both lines app.use() when we are using passport package
-- the secret block is to how to encode our sessions
+- the block requiring express-session is to how to encode our sessions
 - serializeUser() deserializeUser() helps to encode our sessions

 ```js